spatie/docs.spatie.be-old/resources/views/laravel-uptime-monitor/v1/installation-and-setup.md

          * You can use any implementation of Spatie\UptimeMonitor\Helpers\UptimeResponseCheckers\UptimeResponseChecker here.
          */
         'response_checker' => Spatie\UptimeMonitor\Helpers\UptimeResponseCheckers\LookForStringChecker::class,

         /*
          * An uptime check will be performed if the last check was performed more than the
          * given number of minutes ago.
 If you change this setting you have to manually
-         * update the `uptime_check_interval_in_minutes` value of your existing sites.
+         * update the `uptime_check_interval_in_minutes` value of your existing monitors.
          *
-         * When a site is down we'll check the uptime every time `sites:check-uptime` runs
+         * When an uptime check fails we'll check the uptime for that montitor every time `monitor:check-uptime`
-         * regardless of this setting.
+         * runs regardless of this setting.
          */
-        'uptime_check_interval_in_minutes' => 5,
+        'run_interval_in_minutes' => 5,

         /*
-         * To speed up the uptime checking process uptime monitor can check multiple sites
+         * To speed up the uptime checking process the package can perform the uptime check of several
-         * concurrently.
+         * monitors concurrently.
 Set this to a lower value if you're getting weird errors
          * running the uptime check.
          */
         'concurrent_checks' => 10,

         /*
-         * The uptime check for a site will fail if site does not respond after the
+         * The uptime check for a monitor will fail if url does not respond after the
-         * given amount of seconds.
+         * given number of seconds.
          */
         'timeout_per_site' => 10,

         /*
-         * Fire `Spatie\UptimeMonitor\Events\UptimeCheckFailed` event only after
+         * Fire `Spatie\UptimeMonitor\Events\MonitorFailed` event only after
-         * the given amount of checks have consecutively failed for a site.
+         * the given number of uptime checks have consecutively failed for a monitor.
          */
         'fire_monitor_failed_event_after_consecutive_failures' => 2,